On The Radio, Billy Records for StoryCorps

 Of course, I began to cry.
 I quickly shuffled my cards and wiped my eyes, thankful that Billy was filling the airtime.
 You see, he really didn’t need me to ask questions; he only needed me to listen.

 In the weeks that follow, our interview will be edited.
-The story will appear on Atlanta’s WABE 90.1 FM; if the story appeals to a wider audience, it could be broadcast on National Public Radio.
+If the editors believe our story is interesting, they will air it on Atlanta’s WABE 90.1 FM; if the story appeals to a wider audience, it could be broadcast on National Public Radio.
 I hope so.
+People need to know about Billy Albertson.

 Renea Winchester is the winner of the Appalachian Heritage Award.
 Her first book In The Garden With Billy: Lessons on Life, Love, and Tomatoes will be published in 2010.
 She welcomes your comments at www.reneawinchester.com